Kingston Royal Naval Dockyard: Naval depot

 The War of 1812 has been known as the shipbuilders' war.
 Ships were built on Point Frederick by the successive commissioners of the dockyard, Captain Richard O'Conor and Sir Robert Hall.
 Under the terms of the Rush–Bagot agreement of 1817, naval forces on Lake Ontario were restricted to one gunboat.
 Nevertheless, Sir Robert Hall maintained the ships of the fleet in ordinary until his death in 1818.
 His replacement, Captain Robert Barrie, built a stone frigate to warehouse the gear and rigging from the ships, which were dismantled and housed in Navy Bay.
 After the wood barracks burned down in 1816, the Stone Frigate became the main building on Point Frederick.
 Captain Robert Barrie was recalled and the war ships, which were by the early 1830s merely hulks, were auctioned off.

 Closures and reopenings

-In August 1827, the Cockburn was commissioned as the first of the treaty gun-boats.
+In August 1827, Cockburn was commissioned as the first of the treaty gun-boats.
 In 1831 Barrie received instructions by the Admiralty to sell off the old warships of 1812 and to prepare to close down the dockyard fit.
 In 1834 he was ordered to strike his broad pennant and pay off the Cockburn.
-Although the St. Lawrence was sold, for $9925, the other warships remained as hulks in Navy Bay or "in frame" on the stocks on Point Frederick.
+Although St. Lawrence was sold, for $9925, the other warships remained as hulks in Navy Bay or "in frame" on the stocks on Point Frederick.
 The naval stores were sold, or sent down to Quebec for carriage to England.
 Barrie left for England in 1834.